mohib42/HelloWorld-Java/README.md

   Compile the Java program using:

-  javac testjava.java
+  javac mohib.java

 🚀 Step 6: Run the Program

    Run the compiled Java program:

-   java testjava
+   java mohib

 Output:

-Hello, World!
+It's a rainy day!